jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 # Settings

 User settings are not stored in the project.
-Instead, they are at: C:\Users\Julius\AppData\Roaming\Code\User\settings.json
+Instead, they are at:

+Windows: C:\Users\Julius\AppData\Roaming\Code\User\settings.json

+Mac: ~/Library/Application Support/Code/User/settings.json

 In the `launch.json` file, you can either use full paths or relative paths: